How to File for Child Support in Florida

 Parents who have an existing child support order in place may wish to consider a child support modification.
 This is generally reserved for substantial changes, such as losing one's job.
 To formally request a modification, you should contact the court that issued the original child support order.

-What If My Child Support Order Was Initiated in Another State?
+When Your Child Support Order Was Initiated in Another State

 The state of Florida has the authority to enforce child support orders initiated in other states within the U.S. In order to enforce the order locally, you will need to give a copy of the existing child support order, along with your ex's contact information, to your local Office of Child Support Enforcement.